 A vein consultation from doctors who specialize in vein diseases is highly recommended when you have vein problems.
 Vein issues aren’t always simply a cosmetic concern.
 Sometimes, problematic leg veins can cause life-threatening conditions, such as a pulmonary embolism.

-Choosing a vein specialist, like Dr. Jonathan Arad and his team of vein experts from the Vein Care Center, is your best bet.
+Choosing a vein specialist, like Dr. Jonathan Arad and his team of vein experts from the Veins Clinic, is your best bet.
 These specialists can deliver a faster diagnosis of your blood-flow problems, including deep vein thrombosis (DVT) and superficial thrombophlebitis (ST).
 With locations in the Financial District, Greenwich Village, Midtown Manhattan, and Upper East Side in NYC and Paramus, Cranford, Riverdale, and East Brunswick in NJ, there is an office near you.

 Veins function with a system of valves that open and close to force the blood to flow in one direction: back to the heart.
 But these valves can get injured or become defective, and if they don’t shut properly, it allows some of the blood to pool backward.
 This build-up of pooled blood causes pressure within the vein walls, resulting in the appearance of small reddish spider veins or larger bluish-green varicose veins.